cosmos/ibc-go/docs/tutorials/01-fee/04-wire-feeibc-mod.md

 </HighlightBox>

-## 1. Wire Up the ICS-29 Fee Middleware as a Cosmos SDK Module
+## 1. Wire up the ICS-29 Fee Middleware as a Cosmos SDK module

 The Fee Middleware is not just an IBC middleware, it is also a Cosmos SDK module since it manages its own state and defines its own messages.
 We will first wire up the Fee Middleware as a Cosmos SDK module, then we will wire it up to the IBC transfer stack.